 It aims to enhance knowledge transfer in science and technology between those in industry and those in academia in the UK.

 The scheme provides a basic salary for the researcher and a contribution towards research costs.

-The scheme is funded by the Royal Society, the Engineering and Physical Sciences Research Council, the Biotechnology and Biological Sciences Research Council, the Natural Environment Research Council, Rolls-Royce plc and BP plc.
+The scheme is funded by the Royal Society, the Engineering and Physical Sciences Research Council, the Society of Chemical Industry, and Rolls-Royce plc.

 The scheme covers all areas of the life and physical sciences, including engineering, but excluding clinical medicine.

 The applicant must:

 - have a PhD or be of equivalent standing in their profession

 - hold a permanent post in a university, not-for-profit research organisation or industry in the UK

 - be at a stage in their career when they would particularly benefit from establishing or strengthening personal or corporate links between academia and industry as a foundation for long-term collaboration and development